solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 solana feature status -ul   // Displays for local, requires running solana-test-validator
 ```

-Alternatley, you could use a tool like [scfsd](#resources) to observe all feature state across clusters
+Alternatively, you could use a tool like [scfsd](#resources) to observe all feature state across clusters
 which would display, partial screen shown here, and does not require `solana-test-validator` to be running:

 <img src="./scfsd.png" alt="Feature Status Heatmap">

 ## Parity Testing
 As noted above, the `solana-test-validator` activates **all** features automagically.
-So to answer the question "How can I test locally in an environment that has parity with devent,
+So to answer the question "How can I test locally in an environment that has parity with devnet,
 testnet or even mainnet-beta?".

 Solution: PRs were added to Solana 1.9.6 to allow deactivation of features: